| A Review of the Aphrodite Hills Hotel –

 When you work hard there’s nothing better than a relaxing week away.
 And when you work hard in the UK there’s nothing better than a relaxing week away…in the sun!
-Cyprus was our choice this time round and with about two weeks to spare until take off Joe and I booked a week in the beautiful Thomson Sensatori Cyprus Aphrodite Hills Resort for seven days of sun, cocktails and serious R&R.
+Cyprus was our choice this time round and so I booked a week in the beautiful TUI Sensatori Resort in Cyprus – the Aphrodite Hills Hotel for seven days of sun, cocktails and serious R&R.

-Despite being a last minute booking we had one of our best holidays yet so I thought I’d share with you a review of the Cypriot Sensatori in case you’re ever looking for a sunny and luxurious couples break away with plentiful drinks, great food and a super relaxing atmosphere.
+Despite being a last minute booking I had one of my best holidays yet so I thought I’d share with you a review of Aphrodite Hills Hotel in case you’re ever looking for a sunny and luxurious break away with plentiful drinks, great food and a super relaxing atmosphere.

-We arrived at around 9pm on Saturday after a smooth and stress-less 4 hour flight with Thomson.
+We arrived at around 9pm on Saturday after a smooth and stress-less 4 hour flight with TUI.
 Booking as part of one of their all inclusive packages hasn’t served us wrong yet and it really does take any worries away as soon as you wave goodbye to your suitcase at check-in.
-We were one of the first dropped off on the included transfer just 15 minutes away from Paphos airport and we arrived at the hotel to a cold glass of Cava and towel to freshen up while they checked us in!
-We were given our room key and our bags were taken up to the room so we could grab something to eat and settle in.

-Our room was lovely – very modern with muted grey and white, a large flatscreen tv, mini bar, balcony, big bathroom with monsoon shower and bath tub.
-I do a full room tour in my holiday vlog if you wanted to take a walk around but we really couldn’t fault the room apart from the bed being two pushed together to make one king size.
-The mattress was a little hard but with a call to reception we were brought a mattress topper which solved the problem!
+Our room at the Aphrodite Hills Resort was lovely – very modern with muted grey and white, a large flatscreen tv, mini bar, balcony, big bathroom with monsoon shower and bath tub.
+Apart from the ‘king sized bed’ being two smaller ones pushed together, we couldn’t fault the room.
+I do a full room tour in my holiday vlog if you wanted to take a walk around.
+We asked for a mattress topper for the best after our first night as it was a little hard and the hotel were more than happy to oblige.

-Breakfast is served in the buffet restaurant with a separate adults only area which we ate in every morning.
+We ate breakfast in the Adults only area every morning which is separate to the main restaurant.
 There’s a great deal of choice from fresh fruit, yoghurts, cereals, omelettes, pancakes, smoothies, full English and Cypriot delicacies.
 It was always hot and you can help yourself to lattes, cappuccinos, tea and juice to your hearts content – they even had soy milk for me and gluten free options too I spotted.
 The staff always greeted you with a smile and sitting outside in the adults only area under the canopy listening to the birds was the best way to spend your first hour.

 Entertainment & Activities

-One of the best things about Sensatori hotels (I’ve stayed in a few to date – take a look at our review of the Sensatori in Crete here) is the entertainment.
+I’ve stayed in a few Tui Sensatori hotels before, and one of the best things about them is the entertainment.
 There’s always so much going on with varying energy levels and the staff are incredibly talented.
 Each evening you could choose from the main show – tribute acts and well known musicals – or the Carob Lounge with their resident musicians John and Judith on the piano which is where Joe and I spent most of our time.
 These guys have serious talent and it made our evenings fly by listening to live music with a G&T until the clock struck twelve.

 On Wednesday the hotel brought in two top comedians from the UK for the comedy cellar which was a great way to spend an hour or two.
 The acts were incredibly funny and it helped to break up the week with something special.
 During the day there’s a wealth of sports and well being activities you can do from combat classes to Pilates, tennis to football that you can book in for at reception.
 We tried archery on our last full day and it was so fun, even though I was totally useless!
 No-one comes round to pressure you into doing anything and all the activities are set away from the main pool area.